 The future for many NFT use cases can be a bit foggy, but the overall industry will continue to progress.
 As the popularity of NFTs continues to grow we can expect to see more ideas and use cases come up.
 At this time many applications for NFTs have not had enough time to develop into more than an idea or small project.
 Obviously many will fail, turning out not to be practical or popular enough, but we know one thing for sure… NFTs are changing the world, and their use cases will continue to generate and evolve.

 When it comes to accounting for NFTs, there is a lot to think about before starting.
 Should I record it as a tangible or intangible item?
 Should I be recording a monthly amortization change?
 How do I value my NFTs?
 What if its market value falls?

 With SoftLedgers’ cloud-native accounting platform and APIs, you have the ability to:

-No matter if you’re a buyer, artist, musician, creator, or you represent a marketplace, it is crucial to accurately record and report your NFT transactions.
+No matter if you’re a buyer, artist, musician, creator, or represent a marketplace, it is crucial to accurately record and report your NFT transactions.
 Tax implications when incorrectly accounting for NFTs could result in financial impact.
 Therefore, it’s extremely important to have your books right to avoid this legal nightmare.